 Otto Stark Studies in Paris and Returns to Indiana to Teach

 Otto Stark was a painter and member of the Hoosier Group who was born on January 29, 1859, in Indianapolis, Indiana.
 The artist started to train to be a lithographer in 1875.
 He would move to Cincinnati, Ohio where he apprenticed himself to a lithographer there.
-While living and working in Cincinnati, the young Stark began taking classes at the University of Cincinnati affiliated Art Academy of Cincinnati.
+While living and working in Cincinnati, the young Stark began taking classes at the University of Cincinnati-affiliated Art Academy of Cincinnati.
 The artist would eventually move to New York City in 1879 to continue his studies at the Art Students League of New York, where he learned classical techniques for art-making.
-He supported his studies and lifestyle while he was in New York through working as a lithographer.
+He supported his studies and lifestyle while he was in New York by working as a lithographer.
 His studies in New York would be followed by his studies in Paris, France when in 1885 he enrolled as a student at Academie Julien.
 He would return to New York City in 1887.

 Stark would work in both New York City and Philadelphia for several years while living with his French wife and raising his family of four children.
 When his wife died in 1891, the artist would return to Indianapolis with his family so that his father and sister could help with the raising of his family.
 The artist would go on to begin working for the Emmerich Manual High School in Indianapolis as a supervisor of art in 1899.

 Stark would be granted an honoree membership at what would later become the Indianapolis Museum of Art in 1898.
 He would also become a member of the Society of Western Artists, a group founded by members of the Hoosier Group, in 1897.
-The artist would be included in several exhibitions through America and the world.
+The artist would be included in several exhibitions throughout America and the world.
 These include being shown at the Louisiana Purchase Exposition in 1904.
-Stark died in April of 1926.
+Stark died in April 1926.

 John Ottis Adams Studies Abroad and Goes on to Found the Indianapolis Museum of Art